Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 ### Training Data - DONE

 - **State the source of training data**: [GW DNSC 6330 Class Github Training Data Zip](https://github.com/jphall663/GWU_rml/tree/master/assignments/data), email `jphall@gwu.edu` for more information
-- **State how training data was divided into training and validation data**: 70% training and 30% validation
+- **State how training data was divided into training and validation data**: 70% training and 30% validation.
-- **State the number of rows in training and validation data**: 112253 training rows and 48085 validation rows
+- **State the number of rows in training and validation data**: 112253 training rows and 48085 validation rows.
 - **Define the meaning of all training data columns**:

     *high priced*: Binary target, whether (1) or not (0) the annual percentage rate (APR) charged for a mortgage is 150 basis points (1.5%) or more above a survey-based estimate of